Kenya

 PRICE INFORMATION

-Wild Images Inclusions: Our tour prices include surface transportation, accommodations, meals and national reserve entrance fees.
+Wild Images Inclusions: Our tour prices include surface transportation, accommodations and meals.

 Our tour price also includes 10Kg (22lbs) of extra baggage allowance over and above the 15Kg (33lbs) standard allowance for the internal flights.
 You can pay for a greater amount of extra baggage allowance on request.